 After driving for a long time in such a car-dependent place as California, there’s a good chance you’ll eventually get pulled over.
 While getting pulled over doesn’t necessarily mean you’ll get a ticket, there are some things you can do to reduce the chance of getting a traffic citation or perhaps lower how much you went over the speed limit.
-It comes down to luck at the end of it but here’s how to avoid getting a ticket.
+It comes down to luck at the end of it, but here’s how to avoid getting a ticket.

 How To Get Out Of A Ticket

-1. Don’t break the law
+1. Don’t Break the Law

 We are stating the obvious, but you shouldn’t break the law in the first place.
 Traffic laws exist to promote safety and help prevent car crashes.
-In fact, speeding doesn’t actually help you get to your destination much faster, especially compared to the cost of getting caught, paying a fine and potentially getting into a fatal accident.
+In fact, speeding doesn’t help you get to your destination much faster, especially compared to the cost of getting caught, paying a fine, and potentially getting into a fatal accident.
 The costs outweigh the benefits.

 2. What to do if you get pulled over

 Getting pulled over is a nerve-wracking experience for most people, but it can be for cops as well!
 In some cases, they may have to walk on along the highway, risking their safety to get to your window.
 On top of that, cops don’t know who they pulled over – the driver could have intentions to harm the officer.
 Traffic stop incidents happen more often than you think.

 Here are our tips to help create a more relaxed atmosphere for you and the police officer:

 - Be polite and courteous!
 While you may be upset or unfairly picked out, don’t let that frustration boil to the surface.
 Being rude will not help your case.
 If you are genuinely innocent, you will get a chance to fight your ticket in court.

 - Indicate your intentions to pull over once you’ve been asked to pull over, or if you see the sirens go off behind you.
 You can do this using your blinkers and finally turn on your hazard lights once you’ve come to a complete stop.